Detect Any Shadow: Segment Anything for Video Shadow Detection: Related Work

-Video shadow detection aims to detect shadows in each frame of a video.
-Traditional methods utilize hand-crafted features to detect shadows in videos, \emph{e.g.}, illumination~\cite{nadimi2004physical,stander1999detection}, intensity~\cite{elgammal2002background,jacques2005background}, and color~\cite{cucchiara2003detecting,kumar2002comparative,salvador2004cast}.
-However, due to the complexity of real-world scenes, hand-crafted features can not handle shadows well, and thus perform poorly in the task of video shadow detection.
 Recently, deep learning-based methods have made significant progress in video shadow detection.
 Chen \emph{et al.}~\cite{chen2021triple} first propose the large-scale video shadow detection dataset ViSha and a new framework TVSD-Net, which can simultaneously learn discriminative feature representations at intra-video and inter-video.
 Ding \emph{et al.}~\cite{ding2022learning} propose SC-Cor to learn the correspondence between shadows in consecutive frames, making the predicted shadow masks more temporally coherent.
-Lu \emph{et al.}~\cite{lu2022video} propose a spatio-temporal interpolation consistency training pipeline and introduce unlabeled data to enhance the effectiveness of video shadow detection.
-More recently, Liu \emph{et al.}~\cite{liu2023scotch} introduce SCOTCH and SODA, a new framework to handle the large shadow deformations and learn better representations in different videos.
+Lu \emph{et al.}~\cite{lu2022video} propose a spatio-temporal interpolation consistency pipeline to alleviate the issue of high generalization error and temporal inconsistent results.
+They utilize both unlabeled video frames and labeled images to train the network and perform spatial and temporal interpolation to enhance the performance of video shadow detection.
+More recently, Liu \emph{et al.}~\cite{liu2023scotch} introduce SCOTCH and SODA, a new framework to address the issue of large shadow deformations.
+Specifically, SODA is designed to handle significant shadow deformations in videos, while SCOTCH is used to guide the network in learning a unified representation from positive shadow pairs across different videos.
+The proposed approach can effectively address the shadow deformation issues and learn better shadow representations in different videos.

 In contrast to the previous methods, we utilize the visual foundation model SAM~\cite{kirillov2023segment} to provide prior knowledge, \emph{i.e.}, shadow mask from the first frame.
 Based on this, we design an attention network to detect shadows in videos.